-There is not current site investigation information for Kimmage 02.
-It has been assumed that piled foundations are required due to the nature of the structure proposed, the reduce available space within the area and the requirement to minimise affection to the Stone Boat.
-Further site investigation shall be undertaken during subsequent design stages to develop the detailed design of the structure.
+There is not current site investigation information for Kimmage 03.
+Nevertheless, the existing retaining wall in the area is on shallow foundations.
+Therefore, it is assumed that the proposed retaining wall will be on shallow foundations too.
+Further site investigation shall be undertaken during subsequent design stages to develop the detailed design of this structure.